basetenlabs/truss/docs/develop/base-images.md

 ## Working with base images

 ### Testing with base images
-Say you're making a change that goes into base images, e.g. any improvements to live reload.
+Say you're making a change that goes into base images.
 One thing you could do is build all the base images locally.
 Once the images are available on your local docker, you'll be able to test them.
 But building all images can take a long time, so you may want to be selective. e.g. you may want to build only serving images for python version 3.9 and without gpu